Oil filled heaters can be a really great source for heating your entire house compared to other heating systems.

 Choose a schedule when you want to run your heater: If you’re going to be home for most of the day, you may want to consider a designated time slot.
 How long would it be?
 Morning, afternoon, or night?
 You can leave the heater on for a certain time slot and turn it off for most of the day.
 Obviously, the timer feature on your heater will come in handy here.

 How Much Electricity Will Your Space Heater Use?

 If you want to know how much your space heater will use, and how much it will cost – then check out our handy calculator here.

-Our first runner up is the Aikoper Space Heater.
+Placing second place is the Aikoper Space Heater.
 What impressed us most was that its inner workings are resistant to freezing, making transportation in the wintertime a lot easier.

-Our final runner up is the NewAir 1500 Watt Electric Convection Tower Heater.
+The last spot belongs to the NewAir 1500 Watt Electric Convection Tower Heater.
 It’s the total package with its LCD display and safety features that make this one of the best heaters of modern time.

 Frequently Asked Questions